mscingjimmysanchez/Angular-Fundamentals/README.md

 # Angular-Fundamentals
-Code from the edX course
+Code from the edX course.